Up to date as of April 2025

 Sources: Bloomberg, Australian Retirement Trust.
 Past performance is not a reliable indication of future performance.

-At ART we do not design portfolios based on our own or anyone else’s short-term economic, market or geopolitical forecasts.
+ART does not design portfolios based on its own or anyone else’s short-term economic, market or geopolitical forecasts.
 However, our investment team and our external investment managers do seek to capitalise on opportunities that inevitably emerge during times of heightened market volatility.

-At the end of 2024, our DAA strategy favoured bonds over shares.
-Within DAA’s shares allocation, we preferred Japanese, UK, and European shares over shares in the US and Australia.
-In fixed income, we are overweight in France, UK, US, Italy and Australia and maintain underweight positions in German, Japanese and Canadian bonds.
-And the DAA strategy’s currency exposure is underweight in the Euro, Swiss franc as well as the Canadian and Australian dollars, while favouring Asian and Latin American currencies.
+At the end of March 2025, our DAA strategy marginally favoured bonds over shares and cash.
+The strategy also sought to take advantage of significant differences in relative value between countries.
+Within DAA’s shares allocation, we preferred Japanese shares over shares in the US and Australia.
+In fixed income, we were overweight in France, UK, Italy and Australia and maintained underweight positions in Canadian, German, Japanese and US bonds.
+The DAA strategy’s currency exposure is underweight in the euro, Swiss franc and other European currencies as well as the Canadian dollar and UK pound, while favouring Asian and Latin American currencies.

 There are a number of ART investment options that give exposure to a diversified range of asset classes, including both public market and unlisted investments.
 In fact, ART offers members a range of 16 investment options to allow you to tailor your investments to your needs.

 Past performance is not a reliable indication of future performance.
-Australian Retirement Trust employees provide advice as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), which is wholly owned by the Trustee as an asset of Australian Retirement Trust Superannuation Fund (ABN 60 905 115 063).
-Investment returns are after investment fees and costs and taxes (where applicable).
+Investment returns are after investment fees and costs, transaction costs and investment taxes but before administration fees.
 Returns cover the period up to the date of merger as Sunsuper and from date of merger up to the date listed as part of Australian Retirement Trust.
 To show investment performance, we’ve used Sunsuper returns up to 28 February 2022, then Australian Retirement Trust returns after that date.
-Members invested in the Lifecycle Investment Strategy are invested 100% in the High Growth Pool until age 50.